hydephp/develop/docs/digging-deeper/troubleshooting.md

 You can read more about some of these in the [Core Concepts](core-concepts#paths-identifiers-and-route-keys) article.

-## Common issues, causes, and solutions
+## Common Issues, Causes, and Solutions

 | Issue                                              | Possible Cause / Issue Context                                                                                                                            | Possible Solution                                                                                                                                                                                 |
 |----------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|